ElektraInitiative/libelektra/doc/tutorials/highlevel.md

 ```

 Note that `elektraSetV` takes the `ElektraError` argument before the variable arguments, while in `ELEKTA_SET` the error is always the last
 argument.
-This is simply because of limitations in the C macro system.
+This is because of limitations in the C macro system.

 There is not setter for array sizes.
 Since Elektra's low-level part supports discontinuous arrays, we simply change the array size whenever
 necessary, if an array element setter is called.
 However, the high-level API has no support for discontinuous arrays, so take care not to